 While the media reported claims of police mistreatment, victims brought no charges, largely because those who made the claims chose not to file criminal complaints.
+There were no reports of deaths due to torture.

 Prison and Detention Center Conditions

 Prison and detention center conditions did not meet international standards, and overcrowding was a serious problem.